-The symptoms for whiplash may not present themselves the same day as the accident, and many people start to feel these symptoms in the days or weeks after:
+The symptoms of whiplash may not present themselves the same day as the accident, and many people start to feel these symptoms in the days or weeks after:

 While many people recover with whiplash treatment, there can be lasting effects.
 Some people may have symptoms for months or years, and the cost to cover these medical expenses should be included in a claim or settlement.
 For assistance after a recent car crash, call a dedicated AZ low-speed impact accident lawyer in Phoenix from Saavedra Law Firm, PLC today.